Long biography

 Ecology and animal welfare

-1991 • He published Le Temps de la responsabilité (postface by Paul Ricoeur), a book of interviews with around ten personalities on the resurgence of ethical concerns in our societies faced with major new challenges, notably that of ecology.
+1991 • He published The Time of Responsibility , (postfaced by Paul Ricoeur), a book of interviews with a dozen personalities on the resurgence of ethical concerns in our societies facing major new challenges, notably that of ecology.

-2003 • Publication of a book of interviews with his friend Hubert Reeves, Mal de Terre , which sounds the alarm about the threats weighing on the planet.
+2003 • Publication of a book of interviews with his friend Hubert Reeves, Mal de Terre , which raises an alarm about the threats facing the planet.

-2012 • He published The Healing of the World , in which he denounces the quantitative and mercantile logic of our society and reflects on the paths that favor respect for the earth and people to avoid the catastrophe towards which we are heading.
+2012 • He publishes The Healing of the World , in which he denounces the quantitative and mercantile logic of our society and reflects on paths that prioritize respect for the earth and people to avoid the catastrophe towards which we are heading.

-2013 • With the association 30 million friends , he became involved in the animal cause and co-signed with 23 intellectuals a manifesto to modify article 528 of the Civil Code which defines animals as “movable property”.
-The resulting petition collected 800,000 signatures.
-The amendment was finally adopted by the National Assembly on 01/28/2015.
-It recognizes animals as “living beings endowed with sensitivity”.
+2013 • With the animal welfare organization 30 Million Friends , he became involved in animal rights and co-signed a manifesto with 23 intellectuals to amend Article 528 of the French Civil Code, which defines animals as "movable property."
+The ensuing petition garnered 800,000 signatures.
+The amendment was finally adopted by the National Assembly on January 28, 2015.
+It recognizes animals as "sentient beings."

-2017 • Publication of Open Letter to Animals and creation of the association Together for Animals, which aims to reflect on the relationship between humans and animals and to defend, in conjunction with other associations, major causes concerning animal welfare.
-In June 2018, the association organized a major conference at the National Assembly on the animal welfare of farm animals and is currently working on the project of creating an ethical label.
+2017 • Publication of " Open Letter to Animals" and creation of the association " Together for Animals," which aims to reflect on the relationship between humans and animals and to defend, in conjunction with other associations, major causes related to animal welfare.
+In June 2018, the association organized a major conference at the National Assembly on the welfare of farm animals and is currently working on a project to create an ethical label.

 Solidarity

-2011 • He became the sponsor of the association Le Pari solidaire , founded by Aude Messéan, which creates intergenerational solidarity links by connecting isolated elderly people and low-income students whom they accommodate.
-Since then, he has become the sponsor or partner of several associations:
+2011 • He became the patron of the association Le Pari solidaire , founded by Aude Messéan, which fosters intergenerational solidarity by connecting isolated elderly people with low-income students they host.
+Since then, he has become the patron or partner of several associations:

 Education

-2016 • Publication of Philosopher et méditer avec les enfants .
-At the same time, creation with Martine Roussel-Adam of the SEVE Foundation , Savoir Être et Vivre Ensemble (under the aegis of the Fondation de France), whose main mission is to train facilitators of philosophy and meditation workshops in schools.
-In November 2017, SEVE received approval from the Ministry of National Education.
-Between 2016 and 2022, SEVE has trained more than 5,000 facilitators in France and more than 1,000 in Canada, Belgium, Switzerland, Luxembourg and Morocco.
+2016 • Publication of * Philosophizing and Meditating with Children *.
+Simultaneously, creation, with Martine Roussel-Adam, of the SEVE Foundation , *Knowing How to Be and Live Together* (under the aegis of the Fondation de France), whose primary mission is to train facilitators for philosophy and meditation workshops in schools.
+In November 2017, SEVE received accreditation from the French Ministry of National Education.
+Between 2016 and 2022, SEVE trained more than 5,000 facilitators in France and more than 1,000 in Canada, Belgium, Switzerland, Luxembourg, and Morocco.

-2024 • Creation of La Maison des sagesses in order to disseminate philosophical teachings which help to gain lucidity and live better.
+2024 • Creation of The House of Wisdoms to disseminate philosophical teachings that help to gain clarity and live better.